 ABOUT SUNSPIRE HEALTH SPRING HILL

-Offering a network of addiction and behavioral health treatment facilities throughout the United States, Sunspire Health is known as an industry leader.
-The Spring Hill facility, which is located about an hour outside of Boston on 70 wooded acres in Ashby, Mass., offers residential treatment for substance abuse, chemical dependency, and co-occurring mental health disorders.
-The rehab admits adult men and women ages 18 and older, and provides extended care via a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
-Medically monitored detox services are not offered at the Spring Hill location, however, the facility partners with local providers and can help clients get the medical treatment they need before beginning the program.
+Offering a network of addiction and behavioral health treatment centers throughout the United States, Sunspire Health is known as an industry leader.
+The Spring Hill facility, which is located about an hour from Boston on 70 wooded acres in Ashby, Mass., offers residential treatment for substance abuse, chemical dependency, and co-occurring mental health disorders.
+The rehab admits men and women ages 18 and older, and provides extended care via a partial hospitalization program (PHP) and intensive outpatient program (IOP).
+Detox services are not offered on-site; however, the facility partners with local providers and can help clients get the medical treatment they need before beginning at Spring Hill.

 TREATMENT & ASSESSMENT

-Treatment at Spring Hill combines evidence-based practices such as medication-assisted treatment, cognitive behavioral therapy (CBT), and psychoeducation with experiential therapies such as equine therapy, psychodrama, meditation, and massage.
+Spring Hill combines evidence-based practices, such as medication-assisted treatment, cognitive behavioral therapy (CBT), and psychoeducation, with experiential therapies, such as equine therapy, psychodrama, meditation, and massage.
 Other treatment modalities include motivational enhancement therapy (MET), dialectical behavior therapy (DBT), Seeking Safety, and rational emotive behavior therapy (REBT).

 Family therapy is available to help loved ones understand addiction and participate in the recovery process.
-Given the largely young patient population (about 70% clients are ages 18 to 25), there are family visits allowed every Sunday for up to three hours at Spring Hill.
+Given the largely young patient population (about 70% clients are ages 18 to 25), there are family visits allowed every Sunday for up to three hours.